JSerwatka/CS50-Network/test requirements.md

         2. check if post's or comment's got deleted
     * incorrect id
         1. send incorrect post's or comment's id
-        2. check if status_code is dź 404 and error msg is correct
+        2. check if status_code is 404 and error msg is correct
         3. make sure that the post/comment has not been deleted

 ### user-profile